enram/case-study/README.md

 * [raster basemap](data/basemap)
 * [vector basemap](https://github.com/enram/bird-migration-flow-visualization/tree/master/data/basemap) (part of the bird-migration-flow-visualization repository)

-## Visualizations ideas
+## Visualizations

+These case study data are visualized in:

+* The [bird migration flow visualization](http://enram.github.io/bird-migration-flow-visualization/viz/) by LifeWatch INBO
+* [TIMAMP](http://timamp.github.io/) by the winners of the [bird migration visualization challenge & hackathon](http://enram.challengepost.com/).

-Here's a non-exhaustive list of aspects that could be part of a visualization:
+A non-exhaustive list of aspects that could be part of visualizations:

 Aspect | Which dataset(s) do I need?
 --- | ---